-- (a) reviewing and assessing the adequacy of the Charter from time to time and, where necessary, recommending changes to the Charter; - (b) considering and reviewing the adequacy and form of compensation of directors and management so as to ensure that the compensation reflects the directors and management's skill and experience levels, and the risks and responsibilities of such positions; - (c) making recommendations to the Board for approval in respect of the amount and composition of the compensation to be paid to management; - (d) making recommendations to the Board for approval in respect of the amount and composition of compensation to be paid to members of the Board and the committees thereof; - (e) reviewing and approving the corporate goals and objectives relevant to management, evaluating their performance in light of these goals and objectives and making recommendations to the Board with respect to management's compensation based on this evaluation; - (f) reviewing and recommending policies relating to compensation of directors and management to the Board for approval; - (g) reviewing and administering pension, stock option, equity and other incentive plans, as applicable, and making recommendations to the Board with respect to such plans and with respect to securities granted thereunder; - (h) reviewing the design and competitiveness of the Company's compensation and benefit programs generally; - (i) reporting to the Board on all other matters and recommendations made by the Committee; - (j) reviewing and approving the executive compensation disclosure before the Company publicly discloses such information; - (k) if requested by the Board, considering the implications of the risks associated with the Company's compensation policies and practices; and - (l) exercising such other powers and performing such other duties and responsibilities as are incidental to the purposes, duties and responsibilities specified herein and as may from time to time be delegated to the Committee by the Board.
+(a) reviewing and assessing the adequacy of the Charter from time to time and, where necessary, recommending changes to the Charter;

+(b) considering and reviewing the adequacy and form of compensation of directors and management so as to ensure that the compensation reflects the directors and management's skill and experience levels, and the risks and responsibilities of such positions;

+(c) making recommendations to the Board for approval in respect of the amount and composition of the compensation to be paid to management;

+(d) making recommendations to the Board for approval in respect of the amount and composition of compensation to be paid to members of the Board and the committees thereof;

+(e) reviewing and approving the corporate goals and objectives relevant to management, evaluating their performance in light of these goals and objectives and making recommendations to the Board with respect to management's compensation based on this evaluation;

+(f) reviewing and recommending policies relating to compensation of directors and management to the Board for approval;

+(g) reviewing and administering pension, stock option, equity and other incentive plans, as applicable, and making recommendations to the Board with respect to such plans and with respect to securities granted thereunder;

+(h) reviewing the design and competitiveness of the Company's compensation and benefit programs generally;

+(i) reporting to the Board on all other matters and recommendations made by the Committee;

+(j) reviewing and approving the executive compensation disclosure before the Company publicly discloses such information;

+(k) if requested by the Board, considering the implications of the risks associated with the Company's compensation policies and practices; and

+(1) exercising such other powers and performing such other duties and responsibilities as are incidental to the purposes, duties and responsibilities specified herein and as may from time to time be delegated to the Committee by the Board.

-As at the date of this Information Circular, the Compensation Committee is comprised of David Cass (Chair) and Ryan King.
+As at the date of this Information Circular, the Compensation Committee is comprised of David Cass (Chair), Felicia da la Paz and Keith Henderson.
 Set out below is a brief summary of the relevant skills and experience of the members of the Compensation Committee:

-- David Cass has served as a member and Chair of the Compensation Committee since January 2019.
+David Cass has served as a member and Chair of the Compensation Committee since January 2019.
 Mr. Cass is a geologist with over 25 years of international experience in mineral exploration and mining for precious and base metals, with most of this experience focused in Latin America.
-He is the Senior Director, Exploration for Couer Mining Inc. and is a board and audit committee member for two public companies.
-As such, Mr. Cass is knowledgeable as to appropriate factors to consider when determining fair compensation for a reporting issuer's management team and directors, and of fair compensation practices - Ryan King has served as a member of the Compensation Committee since February 2023.
-He is knowledgeable about compensation matters as an executive with more than 20 years' experience in progressively senior positions in publicly traded resource companies operating in Central and North America playing a key role in those organizations' debt and equity financings and M&A activities.
-Mr. King holds a Bachelor of Commerce from Royal Roads University in British Columbia, Canada.
+He is the Senior Director, Exploration for Couer Mining Inc. and has served as a board and audit committee member of publicly traded companies.
+As such, Mr. Cass is knowledgeable as to appropriate factors to consider when determining fair compensation for a reporting issuer's management team and directors, and of fair compensation practices

+Felicia da la Paz has served as a member of the Compensation Committee since July 2024.
+She is knowledgeable about compensation matters as an executive with more than 10 years' experience in progressively senior positions in publicly traded resource companies operating in North and South America.
+Ms. da la Paz holds a Bachelor of Commerce (Honours) from the University of British Columbia, Canada and is a Chartered Professional Accountant.